-We recognize and commend the many COTA students with ambitious educational goals involving the pursuit of dual-degree/double major/combined degree plans.
+We recognize and commend the many COTA students with ambitious educational goals involving the pursuit of dual-degree/double major/combination degree plans.
 COTA expects these students to utilize robust fall/spring course loads (i.e., more than 12 credits in fall/spring terms) and summer term enrollment to complete all degree requirements as expeditiously as possible.

 - Students who plan to pursue a dual-degree/double major should work with their advisor/s to create a reasonable semester plan that achieves degree completion as soon as possible.
 COTA generally permits a maximum of one additional year (two full-time semesters with some additional summer course work) for students pursuing dual-degree/double majors.

 - COTA approves additional semesters for dual degrees with majors that already require more than eight full-time semesters for degree completion (e.g., Mechanical Engineering).